 Toxic pollution causes - or is suspected to cause - cancer, birth defects, reproductive issues and other serious illnesses.
-Toxic air pollutants in Maryland may cause neurological, reproductive, developmental and respiratory illnesses.
+Toxic air pollutants in Maryland and Virginia may cause neurological, reproductive, developmental and respiratory illnesses.
 Exposure to certain toxic pollutants can even cause death.
 Children are more vulnerable to the harmful effects of toxins because their brains, nervous systems and organs are still developing.

-- Efforts to improve current policies and programs for medical and environmental interventions in Maryland and Baltimore with respect to children with elevated blood lead levels.
+- Efforts to improve current policies and programs for medical and environmental interventions in Virginia, Maryland and Baltimore with respect to children with elevated blood lead levels.
 We also work to identify information, data and knowledge gaps in current surveillance and intervention efforts.

 - Efforts to minimize toxic air pollution from Maryland and Virginia coal-fired power plants and to stop the waste-to-energy incinerators from being built in Maryland.
 Chesapeake PSR's Gwen DuBois, MD, MPH, was an important health voice in a coalition that successfully stopped the building of the Curtis Bay, Baltimore incinerator.
 Chesapeake PSR does this work jointly with our climate change and energy program.

 - Passage of a Healthy Lawn Care law in Montgomery County, Maryland.
 The aim of this law, which passed in 2015, is to halt the use of cosmetic lawn care pesticides, therefore reducing exposure to chemicals that may cause cancers and other health ailments including endocrine disruption and asthma.
 A judge overturned the law, and Montgomery County is appealing.